 Question 3: My friend uses software to go through his log looking for bad calls and stuff.
 Is that OK?

-Examples of post-contest log manipulation include editing times, correcting band changes, checking calls against the call book, checking against packet spots, looking through logs from other contesters, confirming calls and exchanges with your buddies, reading DX and contesting reflectors for news about rare calls, and even posting questions like, "did anyone get QSL info for that VQ0?"
+Examples of post-contest log manipulation (not allowed) include editing times, checking calls against the call book, checking against DX cluster spots, looking through logs from other contesters, confirming calls and exchanges with your buddies, reading DX and contesting reflectors for news about rare calls, and even posting questions like, "did anyone get QSL info for that VQØ?"

-There are wide ranging opinions about the acceptability of editing your log after the contest.
+There are wide ranging opinions about the acceptability of making changes to your log after the contest.
 The most conservative and always acceptable answer is that no editing of any sort is permissible.
 Some feel you have until the log submission deadline to do anything you want to the log.
 Most contesters would agree that if you made a note during the contest about an error, it's OK to fix it afterwards.
-Furthermore, it is generally OK to make a quick pass through the log immediately after the contest looking for "obvious" typos such as entering CT as CTT or changing ‘o’ to ‘0' - in fact, most logging software does such a check before creating the final log file.
+Furthermore, it is generally OK to make a quick pass through the log immediately after the contest looking for "obvious" typos such as entering CT as CTT or changing ‘o’ to ‘0.’
 Correcting syntax errors reported by a log acceptance robot, such as improper dates or multiplier abbreviations is also acceptable.
 Once you step over the line into making changes to what you think you "should" have logged, that’s going too far.

 Definition - Choosing the category in which a log is submitted to the contest sponsors.